microsoft/vscode-makefile-tools/docs/troubleshooting.md

 - Write any commands in a script and point it via **makefile.postConfigureScript**
   - In the script, we recommend you concatentate all commands into one line, seperated by &amp;&amp; (for better return code analysis)
+- Any arguments that you'd like to pass to the postConfigureScript should be set via **makefile.postConfigureArgs**
 - From the Command Pallette, run the **Makefile: Post-Configure** command once after configuring your project.
 - If you need this every time, set **makefile.alwaysPostConfigure** to `true`